-If you’re a senior, there are some things to consider before purchasing life insurance.
+If you’re looking for life insurance for seniors over 80, there are some things to consider before purchasing life insurance.
 Your age and health can affect your premiums as well as the type of policy that’s best for you.

 - What is life insurance for seniors over 80